Former subpostmistress who ‘suffered in silence’ has conviction quashed

 With the support of her daughter, Katy, Mrs Crane lodged an appeal on January 10 this year, which the Post Office did not resist.

-She said: “She is somewhat overcome with the prospect of clearing her name.
+She added: “She is somewhat overcome with the prospect of clearing her name.

 “She works in a care home and she will no longer have to contend, we hope, with the fact that this conviction comes up every year when they do their enhanced checks.